Skip to content

 Dialogue line ID

 SetText commands often uses the same format for specifying a dialogue line id from the current map or from CommonDialogue which is an int value.
+This is done by a method called GetDialogueText:

 Current map line id